jmagman/flutter-wiki/Issue-hygiene.md

 ### Customers

+The Flutter team is formed of engineers from many sources, including dedicated volunteers and employees of companies like Google.
+Each of these may have different ideas of who their customers are.
+For example, Google engineers consider some Google teams to be their customers, but someone who contributes on a code-for-hire basis may have their own customers.

-Some teams using Flutter have a special relationship with the Flutter team (e.g. they're collaborating with us on a new feature, or they're working with us on a product demo for an upcoming event).
+Some teams using Flutter have a special relationship with some members of the Flutter team (e.g. they're collaborating with us on a new feature, or they're working with us on a product demo for an upcoming event).
 This is usually a fairly short-term arrangement for a specific business purpose.
 We provide such customers with a label (`customer: ...`) in our GitHub issue tracker.
+When these customers are working closely with members of the Flutter team, we may consider them "top-tier customers" for the purposes of prioritization.

+Priorities `P1` and `P2` (see above) are reserved for bugs that affect these top-tier customers.

 #### Coordinating between bug systems